 Fact: Multidisciplinary care teams at Siteman provide nationally recognized expertise in diagnosis and treatment of your cancer.

-Fact: Siteman has the most clinical trials in the region and frequent recommend a promising trial as a first-line treatment.
+Fact: Siteman has the most clinical trials in the region, and our treatment teams frequent recommend a promising trial as a first-line treatment.

 What this means to you: The standard of care at a research hospital is often clinical trials, meaning you get treatments not otherwise available.

 Fact: Siteman leads the way in using immunotherapy and vaccines for brain tumors.

 What this means to you: Immunotherapies stimulate your body’s own natural defenses to fight cancer growth.

 Fact: Novel combinations of chemotherapy, radiation and surgery are being used to effectively treat certain cancers.

 What this means to you: A laser that can treat tumors normally not accessible can also break down the blood-brain barrier, allowing targeted chemotherapies to treat any remaining cancer cells.